Welcome to the Laboratory of Ultrafast Physics and Optics @ Heriot-Watt University (LUPO).

 Our experimental philosophy tends towards building our own devices and systems rather than buying commerical products.
 This ensures we have greater technical expertise and that our experiments do exactly what we want.

-If you are interested, please send an email to John Travers, explaining why.
+If you are interested, then please contact us, explaining why.

 We are happy to provide consultancy services.